How to pay

 There are various ways you can pay your fees.
 Learn about the different methods on this page.

 When to pay

-All fees are due by the Friday before your course begins.
-For the majority of students studying in Trimester 1, 2017 this date will be 3 March 2017.
+You must pay your fees in full or check your eligibility for free fees before courses begin.
+For the majority of students studying in Trimester One 2018 this date will be Friday 2 March 2018.
 When enrolling in courses after this date, fees are due upon enrolment.

 If you are unable to pay your fees by the due date, contact firstname.lastname@example.org.

 Include your Student ID number with payment.
 You can pay your fees in the following ways:

 ANZ Bank New Zealand account number 06-0606-0100241-00.
 Use your Student ID number and name as reference.

 Login to myVictoria and pay online using Visa or Mastercard.
 Access the My Account Channel within the My Study tab.

 Visit the student finance advisers at the Enrolments counter, Level 1, Hunter Building, Kelburn Parade, Wellington.